arnavas25/Spotify-Clone/README.md

 ├── style.css         # Styling using CSS

-└── images/           # Folder for album covers, icons, etc.
+└── .png /.jpeg          # File for album covers, icons, etc.

 💻 How to Use